Search This Blog

 Johnny had been in the R.O.T.C. and Marcus wondered if any of them had heard anything about his return.

-His mother said he was too fragile to go out for sports, and he had always been the subject of ridicule from the boys on the football team and most of the other jocks all-throughout his life….at least until last year, when he started college.
+His mother said he was too fragile to go out for sports, and he had always been the subject of ridicule from the boys on the football team, along with most of the other jocks he had gone to school with all-throughout his life….at least until last year, when he started college aand met Johnny.

-At St. Thomas he was able to make a place for himself helping the guys who struggled with academics: he tutored, he edited papers and helped them prepare for tests…if they asked.
+At St. Thomas Marcus was able to make a place for himself helping the guys who struggled with academics: he tutored, he edited papers and helped them prepare for tests…if they asked.

 More importantly, Johnny looked after him.

-Johnny had gotten into some trouble and had been asked to suspend his studies, but it had been his understanding that Johnny would be allowed to return.
+Johnny had gotten into some trouble and had been asked to suspend his studies, but it had been Marcus’s understanding that he would Johnny would be allowed to return this term

-The captain of the R.O.T.C., a fellow named Bivens, had been one of the people who had filed a complaint against Johnny…for insubordination.
+The captain of the R.O.T.C., a fellow named Bivens, had filed a complaint against Johnny…for insubordination, one of his professor had filed a similar complaint…for disrespectful behavior.

 Marcus figured that Bivens would know if Johnny was expected back, so he stepped out into the hall to see if he could strike up a conversation and put the question to one of them guys, if not to Bivens himself.